Senhit (singer)

-Senhit Zadik Zadik (born 1 October 1979), known professionally as simply Senhit (formerly written as Senit), is an Italian singer.
+Senhit Zadik Zadik (born 1 October 1979), known professionally as simply Senhit (formerly written as Senit), is an Italian pop singer.
 She represented San Marino in the Eurovision Song Contest 2011 in Düsseldorf with "Stand By", but failed to qualify for the final.
-She would have represented it again in 2020 with "Freaky!", but the contest was cancelled due to the COVID-19 pandemic.
+She would have represented the country again in 2020 with "Freaky!", before the contest was cancelled due to the COVID-19 pandemic.
 Instead, she was chosen to represent San Marino at the Eurovision Song Contest 2021 with the song "Adrenalina", where she qualified to the final and placed 22nd with 50 points.

 Biography

-Senhit was born and raised in Bologna, Italy, to Eritrean parents.
+Senhit was born and raised in Bologna to Eritrean parents.
 She started her career abroad.
 She performed in musicals like Fame, The Lion King and Hair in Switzerland and Germany.